-Fog computing is an extension of a network from its periphery or edge to the storage location in their own or an infrastructure-as-a-service (IaaS) provider’s data center.
-The Internet of medical things and cloud computing are similar technologies that are becoming prominent in part due to their interconnection.
+Fog computing is an extension of a network from its periphery or edge to the storage location in its own or an infrastructure-as-a-service (IaaS) provider’s data center.
+The Internet of medical things and cloud computing are similar technologies that are becoming prominent due to their interconnection.
 IaaS vendors, otherwise known as cloud hosts, are, in a manner of speaking, overarching worldwide data endpoints.
-At the other end of the spectrum is all the connected healthcare devices that are generating and transmitting data.
+At the other end of the spectrum are all the connected healthcare devices generating and transmitting data.

 The distributed network that forms the connection between the IoMT devices and the servers is fog computing.
 As Purdue University College of Engineering professor Mung Chiang (a noted researcher) puts it, fog is “the missing link for what data needs to be pushed to the cloud, and what can be analyzed locally, at the edge.”